cuzzlor/cre-scaffold/README.md

 - Add nested routing under /survey to navigate between the page components
 - Add some MUI input components to each page

+## Step 12 - add state for survey pages and the parent survey component

+- Maintain state within each component and use a callback to notify the main survey component when each section is complete

+- Consider the amount of boilerplate for 'controlled components'
+- Consider the amount of code to write validation manually
+- Look at some form validation libraries

 # Create React App documentation

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).